roller part # stanley 4011

 overall measurement of stationary part is 3 3/4 and inside measurement of wheel area is 1 1/2 inches.
 Where do I get this product?

-Mike from SWISCO responded:
+Tom from SWISCO

 There is not a direct replacement for your old ACME 4011 roller but the user above you said they were able to customize the 23-041 a bit and get it to work as a replacement.

-A quick learner from Yuma, AZ says:
+Quick Learner from Yuma, AZ

 Is the nylon piece for the stanley 4011 replacement hardware available yet so I could order this whole assembly?
 Thanks

-A quick learner from Yuma, AZ says:
+Quick Learner from Yuma, AZ

 Re: Stanley 4011 Closet door assembly roller replacement piece - Is there a difference between left and right sides?